 High interest rates and short repayment terms are a good start, but you should also find a lender that checks your ability to repay!

-Bad credit loans can be a great tool to help people bridge unforeseen financial gaps, but the wrong loan can leave you trapped in a bad cycle of high-interest debt.
+Bad credit loans can be a workable tool to help people bridge unforeseen financial gaps, but the wrong loan can leave you trapped in a bad cycle of high-interest debt.
 In order to avoid predatory lenders, here are five warning signs that you should use to sort out the good loans from the not-so-good.

 1. Ridiculously high APRs.